EricMFink/ProfessionalResponsibility/_questions/Advocate.md

 ### Question 8.4

-Five year ago, Defendant was convicted of armed robbery in Guilford County and sentenced to imprisonment for 10 years.
+Five years ago, Defendant was convicted of armed robbery in Guilford County and sentenced to imprisonment for 10 years.
 Two years ago, Lawyer was elected District Attorney for Guilford County.
 Last week, Lawyer received convincing evidence indicating that Defendant was wrongfully convicted.
 Lawyer was in private practice at the time of Defendant's trial and convition and played no role in the case.

 What are Lawyer's ethical obligations?